Whanganui Rugby Football Union

 The Whanganui Rugby Football Union (WRFU) is the governing body for rugby union in the Whanganui region of New Zealand.
 The Whanganui Rugby Football Union was formed in 1888.

 The Whanganui team play from Cooks Gardens, Whanganui, and have enjoyed much success on the playing field throughout their history.
-The side are one of the leading provinces in New Zealand purely for the number of Divisional Championships won.
+Although not a First division team they are one of the leading provinces in terms of the number of lower divisional titles won.

-Since the introduction of the National Provincial Championship in 1976, Wanganui have won the 3rd most Provincial Championship titles, with 10 Championships to their name.
-They sit behind only Auckland (with 16 Championships) and Canterbury (with 13 championships).
-Both the Taranaki and South Canterbury Rugby Unions sit just behind Wanganui with 8 Provincial Championships each.
-Further to this, the Wanganui team have played in Heartland Championship Grand Finals in 11 of the last 12 seasons of the Heartland Championship competition (10 in the top tier Meads Cup, and 1 in the second tier Lochore Cup).

-The Whanganui team were promoted to the top tier of New Zealand Rugby (the Air New Zealand Cup Division One competition), for the 2010 season.
-Subsequently, the NZRU later announced another alteration to the NPC format for 2010 and 2011, which meant the Air New Zealand Cup remained a 14-team competition.

 History

 The Whanganui Rugby Football Union was formed on 11 April 1888.
 It then joined the NZRFU as a foundation member in 1892.
 Wanganui's first official game after affiliation with the NZRFU was against the British and Irish Lions in 1888, with a 1–1 draw being more than encouraging for the union.
 In 1913 Whanganui played Australia and won 11-6 and in 1966 (with King Country) they won against touring side, British and Irish Lions 12–6.